jon-jacky/home/design.md

 - <https://same.energy/> - Same Energy -
-  "We believe that image search should be visual, using only a minimum  of words. ... our search works without any tags or metadata: all we need is the image.
+  "We believe that image search should be visual, using only a minimum  of words. ... our search works without any tags or metadata: all we need is the image."
+For example: <https://same.energy/search?i=xOCG>

-  Same Energy's core search uses deep learning. ...
+  "Same Energy's core search uses deep learning. ...
 The default feeds available on the home page are algorithmically curated: a seed of 5-20 images are selected by hand, then our system builds the feed by scanning millions of images in our index to find good matches for the seed